 A further critical difference is that Canada operates under a regime of “Employment Contract” rather than “At Will Employment”.
 Employees in Canada are deemed to be protected by employment contract, even if no formal or written contract exists.

-Canada is generally regarded as having a higher social security safety net reflected in higher personal income tax rates than in most U.S. states.
+Canada is generally regarded as having a higher safety net reflected in higher personal income tax rates and more social security benefits than in most U.S. states.

 Human Resource Practices

-Differences find their way into employee expectations and resulting human resource policies and practices which will differ from typical equivalents in the U.S. Several of these differences in HR policies and practices are below:
+Differences find their way into employee expectations and resulting human resource policies and practices which will often differ from typical equivalents in the U.S. Differences in HR policies and practices include:

-Competitive pay in Canada shows less variation the between top and bottom (i.e. flatter) of the organization than equivalent sin the US.
-At low to mid-management levels pay tends to be lower in the US, while at mid-management to senior executive, compensation in the US generally is often, considerably higher.
+Competitive pay in Canada shows less variation between the top and bottom of an organization than it would in the same organization in the US.
+Up to mid-management generally pay tends to be lower in the US, while above mid-management to senior executive compensation in the US generally is often, considerably higher.

 - Incentive Compensation

-Incentive compensation or “pay-for-performance” in Canada represents a smaller proportion of competitive compensation than is common in the US.
+Incentive compensation or “pay-for-performance” in Canada represents a smaller proportion of competitive compensation than is common amongst American employers.
 Historically, in Canada variable compensation was provided primarily to senior management but has worked its way down the organization over the years.